Executioner55/Batch-Trojan/README.md

 https://github.com/pankoza-pl/batchtrojangenerator                       - Virus!=Trojan<br />
 https://github.com/VarunBanka/trojan                                     - didnt knew that a "Wifi password cracker" is a Trojan.<br />
 https://github.com/VSNOOB                                                - Never saw a better Virus... but still no Trojan.
 (Joking of course its shit)<br />

+#### Note : Programm will be released this weekend and get updates.